Things To Do In Battambang — from Architecture Tours to Exploring Temples without Crowds

 On the opposite riverbank, Wat Bovil has beautiful wooden carvings on display in its old vihear and gold and black doors on the newer vihear; Wat Kandal has some fine paintings and a replica of Angkor Wat out back; while Wat Sangker is another of the oldest pagodas.
 Most are surrounded by chedis and stupas (structures containing ashes) making for pretty pictures in the late afternoon light.

 Take in handsome colonial buildings on an architecture tour

-In Battambang town, the compact old centre is rich in architecture.
-There are over 800 heritage buildings, including French-Classical mansions from the colonial era, quaint Chinese shop-houses built in the early 20th century, and modernist examples from the New Khmer Architecture.
+One of the essential things to do in Battambang is take in the architecture.
+The compact old centre is home to over 800 heritage buildings, including French-Classical mansions from the colonial era, quaint Chinese shop-houses built in the early 20th century, and modernist examples from the New Khmer Architecture.
 One of the joys of visiting Battambang is simply strolling the streets taking it all in.
 Do a walk early in the morning or late afternoon, as it’s too hot in the middle of the day.